Employment

 Please note the following:

-You must see an international student adviser during walk-in hours and show evidence of economic hardship to be considered for Economic Necessity.
+You must schedule an appointment with an international student adviser to be considered for Economic Necessity.
 You may not begin working until your request is approved.
 If approved, you will be issued a letter from ISSA authorizing your off-campus employment.

 Please note: You may not combine on-campus employment and economic necessity employment in order to work more than 20 hours per week during the academic year.